SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we have discussed one trail of thought to alleviate such issue by reducing dependency on estimation of expected return.
 Now it's the time to turn to another trail of thought to improve our estimation on expected return.

-Attaining a somewhat reliable estimate on expected return might be the most challenging task in the modern world of finance.
+Attaining a reliable estimate on expected return might be the most challenging task in the modern world of finance.
 While probably, it is exactly the reason why it is such an intersting topic.
-There is not one universally guaranteed or recoganized method for it.
+There is no one universally guaranteed or recoganized method for it.
 We have all the room to explore and wander.
-In this blog, let's start the journey with the Bayesian framework initially introduced as Black-Litterman model.
+In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model.

-Broadly, this framework can be summarized in one line as starting from a neutral point and deviate away based on the magnitued and uncertainty around our forecast.
+Such a framework enables us to start from a neutral point and deviate away based on the magnitued and uncertainty around our forecast.

 ### The Bayesian Taste of Black-Litterman <a name="bay"></a>

-To work with the volatile and often unstationary security return, the model takes investors' forecast on expected returns as observations with uncertainties (likelihood) and further anchors it to a robust prior extracted from benchmark portfolio with the Bayes formula.
-In such a way, a more informed estimate based on our original estimate but anchored to the prior arise as the posterior as shown in the chart below.
+To work with the volatile and often unstationary security return, the model takes investors' forecast on expected returns as observations with uncertainties (likelihood) and further anchors it to a robust prior with the Bayes formula.
+In such a way, a more informed estimate anchored to the prior arise in the form of posterior as shown in the chart below.

 **The Bayesian Framework within Black-Litterman**